wildanvin/tessie/README.md

 ## Instructions

-I am working on that 😬
+I made an [Instructable](https://www.instructables.com/Automatic-Pet-Tag-Engraver/) on how to set up an Automatic Pet Tag Engraver

 ## Directory structure